Here are the construction trends to watch in Arizona

 It’s an exhilarating time to be a builder in Arizona.
 Record construction activity has continued through 2019, with multi-million dollar projects being built in all corners of Arizona.
 Despite all of the activity and excitement, the builders in Arizona continue to wrestle with maintaining and training their workforce, a rise in materials costs, the inevitable slowdown that is on the horizon and other construction trends and issues.
+Having the ability to post a construction bid bond on tenders is also becoming necessary for most construction companies as general contractors want more protection when working with their subs.
+Learn the meaning of bid bonds to understand how contractors are leveraging bonding instead of their own collateral cash when bidding.

 These Arizona Builders Alliance leaders provided some of their expertise to AZRE Magazine on what issues they are facing and how they are keeping up with the rapid pace of growth in Arizona.